spnda/fastgltf/README.md

 #include <fastgltf_types.hpp>

 void load(std::filesystem::path path) {
     // Creates a Parser instance.
-Optimally, you should reuse
+Optimally, you should reuse this across loads, but don't use it
-    // this across loads, but don't use it across threads. fastgltf::Parser parser;
+    // across threads.
+To enable extensions you have to pass them into the parser's constructor. fastgltf::Parser parser;

     // The GltfDataBuffer class is designed for re-usability of the same JSON string.
 It contains